 Sign up for the best pet advice you can get

 No, peppermint oil is not safe for cats.
 Applied topically, the peppermint oil can seep through their fur and skin and cause liver damage.
 Even when used aromatically, the smell can overwhelm their sensitive noses and cause difficulty breathing or increased heart rate.

 What should you do if your dog has a bad reaction to essential oil?

 Bring your dog to the vet or call pet poison control immediately.
-The pet poison control number is 1-800-222-1222.
+The ASPCA Animal Poison Control phone number is (888) 426-4435.